rcasto/simplequad/README.md

 # simplequad
-A simple [quadtree](https://en.wikipedia.org/wiki/Quadtree) implementation geared towards 2D collision detection.
+A simple [quadtree](https://en.wikipedia.org/wiki/Quadtree) implementation useful for 2D collision detection and more.

-**Note:** This library will help you determine which objects have collided with each other or intersect a query window of your choice.
+**Note:** This library will help you determine which objects have collided with each other.
 It will not help with resolving these collisions, however.

 ## Installation